100 Notable alumni of

 -

-D'Angelo Damon Harrison is an American basketball player for New Basket Brindisi of the Lega Basket Serie A. He completed his college career for the St. John's Red Storm before playing professionally in Turkey, Israel and Russia.
+D'Angelo Damon Harrison is an American basketball player who plays for Blu Basket 1971 of the Serie A2 Basket.
+He completed his college career for the St. John's Red Storm before playing professionally in Turkey, Israel and Russia.
 Harrison is known as a prolific scorer and marksman, holding the St. John's record for career three-pointers made.

 -